inatz16/doc/_docs/deployment-pipelines.markdown

 * a *deployment* package, that will be deployed if all your (blocking) tests are successful

 When the *testing* package is finished, the tests will start, whether or not the deployment package is ready.
 In turn, when the *deployment* package is ready, but not the
 (blocking) tests, the Deployment will wait for the results to see if the build can be deployed.

+The tests and deployments are automatically parallelized on all chosen PHP versions and destinations.

 Take a look at the following illustration to get a clearer view :

 ![workflow](/assets/doc/deployment-pipelines/workflow.png)